20 Recipes Like Grandma Used to Make

 Easy Chicken Corn Chowder

 Use canned cream-style corn to make this down-home chowder in a jiffy.
 It makes a warming appetizer.
-See what other type of soup made our list of foods you buy that you should make from scratch instead.

 Roasted Chicken with Rosemary